ChanQT/BHMS/README.md

 - TypeScript Frontend: Maintainable and scalable front-end code.
 - Laravel 10 Backend: RESTful API with robust security and validation.
 - Activity Logging: Track user actions and system changes.
+- Offline Capability	Designed to function exclusively on desktop without requiring an internet connection, making it suitable for standalone use.

 ## 📦 Tech Stack
 - **Frontend**: TypeScript, React